How I Reclaimed My Life from Chronic Pain

 A Life Reclaimed

-It’s been almost seven years since I removed gluten from my life.
+It’s been almost a decade since I removed gluten from my life.
 I will occasionally eat dairy or eggs because I’ve found that they only cause GI issues.

 The few times I’ve had gluten since removing it from my diet I’ve found it to be a major cause of the fatigue that is a key component of fibromyalgia.
 As a result, I’ve felt it worthwhile to avoid it.

 I’ve also found that I haven’t really had to give up a lot of foods I enjoy.
 Thankfully, there are a ton of great gluten-free replacement foods on the market now.
-We even have a really awesome, local gluten-free bakery.
+We even have a really awesome, local gluten-free bakery in Huntsville.

 A year after removing gluten from my diet I was able to go back to school.
 In 2015 I graduated with my BA in Psychology.
 I’ve returned to work and make a decent living again.
 This is important as I’m supporting myself now following my divorce (yet another way I’ve reclaimed my life).